ishmumx/simpleshutdowntimer/README.md

 ✔️ Perfect for parents, enthusiasts that have large overnight tasks (e.g benchmarking) and need to time their shutdowns, please message me with more interesting use cases 😊

+✔️ You can open the source files in Visual Studio 2015 or higher.
+Modify this program to **YOUR** needs

 # Screenshots